 A Brief Introduction to Ghibli Park

 Ghibli Park is inside the Expo 2005 Aichi Commemorative Park (愛・地球博記念公園).
-The theme park is divided into 5 areas, 3 of which opened in 2022, and the rest are scheduled to open in November 2023 and mid-March 2024.
+The theme park is divided into 5 areas:

 - Ghibli’s Grand Warehouse (ジブリの大倉庫) is probably the most popular section of Ghibli Park, with previous original Ghibli paintings on display and many animation scenes reproduced.